 In looking at your health there are lots of areas to consider.
 I have just looked at some of the impacts that your woodturning can have.
 If you have had health challenges because of your turning I would love to hear your experience.
 Please leave a comment below.
 Thanks.

 If you like woodturning information like this please sign up for my newsletter.
 This is an email newsletter and you will receive it once a week of the projects and business posts that I have produced.
-The sign up box is just a little lower in the page.
+The sign-up box is just a little lower on the page.
 Thanks for visiting and remember to turn safely.